Robert Carte

 CPL Bob Carte, a tall “West Virginian” known to take a drink under social pressure, stood up and called the room to attention.
 Tonight, Carte was the Master of Ceremonies.

 After he dedicated the occasion, Able Battery’s officer’s and NCO staff started carrying the meals from the kitchen, delivering two at a time to the privates, corporals, and section chiefs.
 Someone distributed cans of GI beer and, after a quick benediction, the banquet began.
+(Group Photo below and some content courtesy of Joseph Covais, author of BATTERY)

-CPL Robert Carte was awarded 6 Bronze Battle Stars, Bronze Arrowhead, Good Conduct Medal, the Belgian Fourragere, Presidential Unit Citation Badge, Purple Heart, World War II Victory Ribbon and the European-African-Middle Eastern Theatre Ribbon.
+CPL Robert Carte was awarded 6 Bronze Battle Stars, Bronze Arrowhead, Good Conduct Medal, the Belgian Fourragere, Presidential Unit Citation Badge, Purple Heart, Glider Badge, World War II Victory Ribbon and the European-African-Middle Eastern Theatre Ribbon.

 Robert Carte, 84, died July 16, 1997, in Marietta, Georgia, following a long illness.